mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 <!-- Endpoints XML (end) -->

 ## errorHandling.xml
-This is the right place to handle how your integration reacts depending on the different exceptions.
+This file handles how your integration reacts depending on the different exceptions.
 This file provides error handling that is referenced by the main flow in the business logic.
 <!-- Error Handling XML (start) -->